-- 1. Set a purpose by telling children to read about the family and what it is like to live in an igloo. - 2.
-Have children read the first few pages quietly, but out loud.
+1. Set a purpose by telling children to read about the family and what it is like to live in an igloo.

+2. Have children read quietly, but out

+loud.
 Each child should be reading at his or her own pace.
 Children should not read in chorus.
 Listen to children as they read by leaning close or bending down beside each child.
-When you hear them reading fluently, tell them to begin reading silently. - 3.
-Look for these reading behaviors during children's first reading: - Do they use multiple sources of information? - Do they make predictions and confirm or revise them while reading? - Are they more able to monitor meaning and to self correct? - Do they know a large number of sight words?
+When you hear them reading fluently, tell them to begin reading silently.

+3. Look for these reading behaviors during the first reading:

+- Do they use multiple sources of information? - Do they make predictions and confirm or revise them while reading? - Are they more able to monitor meaning and to self correct? - Do they know a large number of sight words? - Do they use punctuation appropriately? - Do they read more automatically and with fluency? - Have they begun to draw conclusions and make inferences?

-- Do they use punctuation appropriately? - Do they read more automatically and with fluency? - Have they begun to draw conclusions and make inferences? - 4.
-As children read, suggest reading strategies if they are struggling: "Try saying the beginning of the word.
+4. As children read, suggest a reading strategy if they are struggling: "Try saying the beginning of the word.
 Try looking at the picture for help."
-Encourage children to take a guess or read past the unknown word. - 5.
-Possible teaching points to address based on your observations: - Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence. - Explore the story grammar-characters, setting, problem, and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder . . ." statements to extend comprehension. - Review using punctuation marks to guide the meaning-making process.
-Point out the hyphenated word "good-bye" on page 14 and talk about why the word is written this way. - Call attention to the pronunciation key as an aid to pronouncing an unknown word. - Review using the map on page 3 to help set the context of the story. - Model how to revisit the text to find specific examples or ideas in the story.
+Suggest rereading the sentence so the context is used to unlock the word.
+Encourage children to take a guess or read past the unknown word, returning to it after completing the sentence.

+5. Possible teaching points to address based on your observations:

+- Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence.

+- Explore the story grammar characters, setting, problem, solution, and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder . . ." statements to extend comprehension. - Review using punctuation marks to guide the meaning-making process.
+Point out the hyphenated word "goodbye" on page 14 and talk about why the word is written this way. - Call attention to the pronunciation key as an aid to pronouncing an unknown word. - Review using the map on page 3 to help set the context of the story. - Model how to revisit the text to find specific examples or ideas in the story.
 Revisit LIVING IN AN IGLOO to review the sequence of events in building an igloo.